JeremyLeahy/placemark/readme.md

 ## Description:

 Coffee Spot is a hapi/node web application allowing users to view and log coffee shops around Ireland.
 Users can sign up and log in and log coffee shops of interest to them.
-The data is managed using a simple in-memory data structure in which the data is lost once the user logs out.
+This version is managed using the JSON data structure.
+Users can create update and delete coffee shops and coffee shop details.

 ## Features: